-The 4D printing market is estimated to grow at a CAGR of 41.17% during the forecast period 2020-2025.
-4D printing is an extension of 3D printing technology which allows the customers and end-users enhanced efficiency, quality, and performance capabilities over existing manufacturing techniques.
-For instance, 3D printing technology is primarily used for making static structures from digital data in 3D coordinates while 4D printing technology involves changing the configuration of the printed design when exposed to different environmental conditions.
+4D printing is an extension of 3D printing technology which allows customers and end-users enhanced efficiency, quality, and performance capabilities over existing manufacturing techniques.
+For instance, 3D printing technology is primarily used for making static structures from digital data in 3D coordinates, while 4D printing technology involves changing the configuration of the printed design when exposed to different environmental conditions.
 The primary aspect of the effective implementation of 4D printing technology is the material that is used in the additive manufacturing process of a particular commodity.
-These materials should have the ability to change their functionality and property in response to different stimuli.
+These materials should have the ability to change their functionality and properties in response to different stimuli.

 The ability to provide product design freedom is expected to be the primary driver for its growing popularity.